 Did you know that thousands of families in countries like Rwanda, Albania, Kosovo, Tanzania and Uganda have been lifted out of poverty by Irish farmers, by making life-saving donations of in-calf dairy heifers and Irish dairy goats to Bóthar?

-To ensure the welfare of our animals, all families who receive a Bothar animal must first complete training on how best to care for their animal.
-They must also implement appropriate micro-farming units, which consist of adequate housing construction and proper fodder grass cultivation.
+To ensure the welfare of our animals, all families who receive a Bóthar animal must first complete training on how best to care for their animal.
+They must also implement appropriate micro-farming units, which consists of adequate housing construction and proper fodder grass cultivation (napier or elephant grass).

 If you think you might be in a position to donate either an Irish dairy goat or an in-calf dairy heifer, below are a list of requirements for each breed.
 As we only export the highest-quality animals, there are only certain types we can accept.